harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-cpu-hog.md

 ---

 ## Introduction
-- VMware cpu hog  fault consumes the CPU resources on Linux OS based VMware VM .
+- VMware CPU hog fault consumes the CPU resources on Linux OS based VMware VM .
 - It helps to check the performance of the application running on the VMWare VMs.

 :::tip Fault execution flow chart